RaRa-digiLab/enb-curator/data/converted/README.md

 ### Converted files

-This directory contains MARC21XML records that are converted to tabular format with `./src/python/convert.py`.
+This directory contains MARC21XML records that are converted to tabular format by `./src/convert.py`.

 The files are ignored by git.